P A S T E V E N T S

-dsm is proud to announce that we will host new virtual Lifting the Veil Life Interrupted events in the fall, continuing our conversation about mental health issues in the pandemic.
-These events will be dynamic, solution-oriented discussions that leave our attendees with practical tools for coping during challenging times.
-The events will be virtual talk-show style, with dsm guest contributor and Iowa business leader Deidre DeJear leading candid conversations with mental health leaders responding to questions from viewers.
+dsm hosted virtual Lifting the Veil Life Interrupted events in the fall, continuing our conversation about mental health issues in the pandemic.
+These were dynamic, solution-oriented discussions that left attendees with practical tools for coping during challenging times.
+The events were virtual talk-show style, with dsm guest contributor and Iowa business leader Deidre DeJear leading candid conversations with mental health leaders responding to questions from viewers.

 October 29: Effective Employer/Employee Tools and Techniques to Navigate the Pandemic

 Workplaces and workforces have been disrupted during the pandemic.
 Companies are rapidly adjusting policies and plans to accommodate remote work, create safe environments and support staff experiencing stress.
 Mental health and HR professionals answer viewer questions and offer tools and techniques to manage today’s changing world of work.

 November 19: Diversity, Equity and Inclusion: Diversity Relationship Goals

 As the pandemic has continued, conversations about racial equity have intensified, creating anxiety and stress for many who are unsure of how they can become more aware and inclusive.
 In this candid conversation, leaders answer viewer questions about how to confront their own biases and build relationships across communities.